-- 6.4 The color guard will line up at a ready line to be designated by the Contest Administrator to enter the competition area. - 6.5 Authorized equipment and/or props may be placed anywhere in the competition area by color guard performers or anyone prior to the start of the performance.
+- 6.4 The color guard will line up at a ready line to be designated by the Contest Administrator to enter the competition area. - Authorized equipment and/or props may be placed anywhere in the competition area by color guard performers or anyone prior to the start of the performance.
 Authorized equipment and/or hand-held props may be placed in front of the front boundary line not to exceed five (5') feet beyond designated competition area.
-Any non-performers involved in set up must exit the competition area prior to the start of performance time.